frizbit/documentation/source/index.html.md

 Web push notifications are very similar to the push notifications sent by mobile apps on smartphones, in the sense that users can receive notifications whenever the websites send notifications.
 But there is one big difference is that you don’t need to have a mobile application to be able to send notifications to your users.

 ## What can we do with web push notifications?
-Web push notification is the new marketing channel, which outperforms any traditional marketing channels such as E-mail SMS or Retargeting in terms of Click-through rates(CTR).
+Web push notification is the new marketing channel, which outperforms any traditional marketing channels such as E-mail, SMS or Retargeting in terms of Click-through rates(CTR).
 Web push notification is not a new customer acquisition channel, it is a new channel which helps you to re-engage with your existing visitors in the most effective way.

 In order to be able to send notifications, you have to get the permission from the user.
 After the user opts-in to get the notifications, websites can send as much push notifications as possible to the user.
 But it should be taken into the consideration that too many irrelevant notifications would make the user to opt-out.